noahsbwilliams/noahsbwilliams/README.md

 I'm a **Senior DevOps Engineer** based in SEA 🐋

 - 👔 I currently work in Observability for a major U.S. Airline ✈️
-- 🧑‍💻 I’m currently learning visual math with [Jupyter](https://jupyter.org) 🐍
+- 🧑‍💻 I’m currently learning Go writing custom observability tools
 - 💬 Ask me about Kubernetes ☸️, AWS,  aviation 🛫🌥🛬 or transit 🚊🚃🚎🚌
 - 📫 How to reach me: [📧 email ](public@noahsbwilliams.com)